m-g-k/Running-Oracle-Database-23c-and-23ai-Free-on-OpenShift/README.md

 secret/oracle-db-pass created
 ```

+### Choosing which image to run
+By default the most recently published Oracle container (`latest`) will be deployed.
+At the time of writing this is 23ai (`23.4.0.0`).
+If you want to deploy 23c (`23.3.0.0`) instead change the image on line 69 from:
+`image: container-registry.oracle.com/database/free:latest` to `image: container-registry.oracle.com/database/free:23.3.0.0`.
+If you wish you can use the lite version of the 23ai image instead by using the iamge `image: container-registry.oracle.com/database/free:23.4.0.0-lite` instead.
+The lite image is significantly (~80%) smaller and faster to start if you can live with the [limitations](https://container-registry.oracle.com/ords/ocr/ba/database/free).

+## Creating the DB
-Finally you can apply the yaml file in the `config` folder in this repo to deploy Oracle.
+Now you can apply the yaml file in the `config` folder in this repo to deploy Oracle.
 Note that this file assumes a `storageClassName` of `ocs-storagecluster-ceph-rbd` by default to provide `ReadWriteOncePod` (RWOP) storage.
 If your RWOP storage class has a different name, please change the `storageClassName` to the one for your environment.

 `oc apply -f ./config/deploy-oracle23-db-free.yaml`